austinlostinboston/distsys/README.md

 python director.py ping
 ```
 In a different terminal from the clients, run the above command.
 This sends a ping to each client service.
 Each client then sends an echo back to the director node server.

 #### shutdown system
 ```
 python director.py shutdown_local
 ```
+This shutdowns the system processes running the as the clients.

 ### Directions (Distributed Mode)